wp-plugins/single-shortcode/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

 [single] shortcode outputs content only if single page is displayed.
-It's useful for hiding table of contents, footnotes, relative links, etc.
+Useful for hiding table of contents, footnotes, relative links from excerpt.

 == Description ==